sorentwo/readthis/README.md

 }
 ```

-Otherwise you can use it anywhere, without any reliance on ActiveSupport:
+Otherwise you can use it anywhere, without any reliance on `ActiveSupport`:

 ```ruby
 require 'readthis'